CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 - Events cards: system anomalies and threshold-crossing events (**Events** card), network issues and packet drops (**What Just Happened** card), and link events (**Link events** card)
 - Link cards: overview of links at the fabric level (**Switch link status** card) <!--check categorization of link events card-->
 - **Sensor health**: overview of fan, temperature, and PSU states
-- **Top 5 longest buffer**: ports experiencing most packet buffer congestion
+- **Queue status**: ports experiencing most packet buffer congestion
 - **Device groups**: distribution of device components
 - **Trace request**: discovery workflow for paths between two devices in the network fabric
 - **MAC move commentary**: info about changes to a MAC address on a specific VLAN